vapolia/Svg-Samples/README.md

 You can also use `<SvgImageSource Svg="...."
 Height="50" />` as the ImageSource for tab icons, button icons, navigation bar icons, ...
 For those, the Widht and/or Height is mandatory and non bindable, as ImageSource objects are static in MAUI (limitation of MAUI).
 The compact syntax `ImageSource="{controls:Svg refresh.svg,Height=50}"` is easier to use.

+Note that SvgImageSource converts the svg image into a passive raster image displayed by another UI control like `Image`.
+The consequence is, it supports only one ColorMapping.

 # Color Mapping